Vibration-Testing/vibrationtesting/readme.rst

 Welcome to `Vibration Testing <http://Vibration-Testing.github.io/vibrationtesting/>`_.

 For more information, please see the `documentation for the Python version <http://Vibration-Testing.github.io/vibrationtesting/>`_ but please excuse that it is all still under development.
-Such documentation has never existed for the other ports of the toolbox so this is taking some time.
+Such documentation has never existed for the other ports of the module so this is taking some time.
 We don't need feedback at this time (shortcomings abound), but I will take assistance in improving documentation and code. *Please* clone the repository and support use by submitting pull requests fixing typos and clarifying documentation.

 Installation